 Karate success can be summed up in three words: "Begin and Continue."
 If you are vigorously implementing the previous nine tips then tip #10 should be a no-brainer.
 However when the inevitable doubts as to whether or not you will be successful in reaching your goal rear their ugly heads, just remind yourself of one immutable truth.
 Giving up on your goal guarantees failure.
 Persistence, on the other hand, will lead you to your desired result.
 If you are steadfast in the value of reaching your goal then giving up will never be a viable option.

 Good luck and best wishes to you on your honorable and noble quest.
-Feel free to write to me at [email protected] with any questions you have on your martial arts practice or your destination.
+Feel free to connect with me with any questions you have on your martial arts practice or your destination.